On this page16

 Forty Years of Searching

-Here's where the story gets properly weird.
+The story gets stranger here.
 Chuping's older brother, Huang Chuqi, refused to accept his sibling had simply disappeared.
-For four decades — longer than many people live — Chuqi searched for his little brother.
+For four decades — longer than many people live back then , Chuqi searched for his little brother.

 Finally, another Taoist master took pity and led Chuqi to the cave.
 The reunion must have been surreal.
 The shepherd boy was now 55, a fully realized Taoist master.
 Chuqi had spent more than half his life searching.